 Mechanical shearing

-Here the required gene is cut off from the whole gene by the use of mechanical force.
-This can be done by methods like sonication, nebulization, point shink shearing, needle shear, etc. This method leads to the formation of random DNA fragments.
+- This can be done by methods like sonication, nebulization, point shink shearing, needle shear, etc.

 Chemical synthesis

-As the name indicates, here the desired gene is synthesized by the use of free nucleotides.
-For this, the target protein is isolated and from it, the required nucleotide sequence is deduced.
+- For this, the target protein is isolated, and the required nucleotide sequence is deduced.

-Using restriction endonuclease enzymes
+Using restriction endonuclease enzymes (precise genetic cutting)

-Complimentary DNA method
+Complimentary DNA method (DNA synthesized from mRNA)

-Here the desired DNA sequence is synthesized from the messenger RNA which codes the specific protein of choice.
-For this, the enzyme reverse transcriptase is used to synthesize the double-stranded DNA sequence.
+- Here, the desired DNA sequence is synthesized from the messenger RNA, which codes the specific protein of choice.

 2. Selection of vector and insertion of the desired gene.

-A vector is a vehicle to carry the desired gene into the genome of another organism.
-This helps us to see that the gene is not destroyed during transfer.
 Also, the gene will be operational inside the new organism due to the vector.
-These vectors have some specific properties like
+These vectors have some specific properties, like

 - It should be capable of independent multiplication.
-This is possible if the gene has the “Ori gene”
+This is possible if the gene has the “Ori gene.”

-- It should have a restriction site i.e. a site where the isolated gene can be fixed using restriction endonuclease.
+- It should have a restriction site, i.e., a site where the isolated gene can be fixed using restriction endonuclease.
 This is also called multiple cloning sites.

 - The vector should have a gene promoter sequence like a β-galactosidase gene.

-There are many types of vectors like
+There are many types of vectors, like

 - Plasmids